 This project emerges from my activist and advocacy work in bicycling, as well as previous research collaborations.

-On the activist side of things, I consult with both the League of American Bicyclists and Bike SD.
+I am a participant in The Untokening Collective, and helped to put together the Principles of Mobility Justice and Untokening Mobility: Beyond Pavement, Paint, and Place.
+I have consulted with the League of American Bicyclists and Bike SD.
 Previously, I served as a commissioner on the Davis Bike Advisory Commission and was a core volunteer at the Davis Bike Collective, a do-it-yourself bike repair space.
-I am also a member of the Wheelwomen Switchboard and big supporter of the work of Elly Blue.
+I am also a member of the Wheelwomen Switchboard and supporter of the work of Elly Blue.